AppFair/appfair.github.io/index.md

 ### Can I use App Fair release artifacts with other distribution channels?

-The binaries created by the `integrate-release` stage are standard `.zip` and `.ipa` archives and are suitable for distributing via any compatible app distribution mechanism such as homebrew, the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog browser application, or simply dragging-and-dropping into a folder.
+The binaries created by the release stage are standard `.zip` and `.ipa` archives and are suitable for distributing via any compatible app distribution mechanism such as homebrew, the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog browser application, or simply dragging-and-dropping into a folder.

 ### Which native frameworks will my app be able to use?